steamclock/internetmap/README.md

 This project has three key parts:

 1. The C++ core: This is the OpenGL visualization code and the model layer that is shared between projects.
 These files are found in the Common folder.
 2. The iOS app: This is an Objective-C++ project that provides native UI on iPhone and iPad.
+It is live on the [App Store](https://itunes.apple.com/us/app/map-internet-by-peer-1-hosting/id605924222).
 3. [The Android app](Android/README.md): This is a Java NDK project that does the native UI on Android phones and tablets.
+It is live on the [Play Store](https://play.google.com/store/apps/details?id=com.peer1.internetmap&hl=en).